changrybirds/ml-2020spring/a3-unsupervised-learning/readme.txt

 This assignment folder contains all the code necessary to run the experiments.

-The top folder in this repository contains a requirements.txt file that lists the exact packages needed to run the code.
+This assignment folder contains a requirements.txt file that lists the exact packages needed to run the code.

 The main external packages necessary to run the code in this repo are: